Last Updated on March 30, 2023

 5. Seal English Bulldog

-One of the distinctive characteristics of this Bulldog variety is an undertone color underneath the English Bulldog coat’s true hue.
+One of the distinctive characteristics of this Bulldog variety is an undertone color underneath its coat’s true hue.

 6. Merle English Bulldog

-Merle is a scarce color for the English Bulldog breed; in fact, it may be the rarest of all the color variations.
+Merle is a scarce color for this breed; in fact, it may be the rarest of all the color variations.
 The Merle color is defined by a brown-hued coat with gray speckles and spots or white mixed with other darker hues.

 7. Platinum English Bulldog